Monday, January 2, 2023

 The Whole Teaching: Explained

-In the early 1990s, I discovered the internet.
+In the early 1990s, I discovered the Internet.
 At the time, a website hosted some questions and answers from a Christian/Buddhist teacher named Scott Morrison.
-He died.
-His writings have nearly vanished from the internet.
+He died, and his writings have nearly vanished from the Internet.

 He wrote a short piece he called "The Whole Teaching" from his book "Open and Innocent: The Gentle Passionate Art of Not Knowing" that sums up what he taught.